 True, there was more resistance about electric vehicles (EVs) when FCA was presided over by the late Sergio Marchionne.
 Under succeeding CEO Mike Manley, plans to pursue electrification have resumed.
 Back in June, the 7th largest carmaker in the world indicated that it would invest close to 10.3 billion dollars in electric and hybrid models over the next five years of production.
 The goal: to become fully compliant with emissions regulations across all European regions.
 So what exactly does that mean for drivers in Mississauga, Brampton and Toronto?

 Feeling a bit resistant to the idea of an electric or hybrid vehicle?
 You’re not entirely alone.
 Let’s take a good look at what’s up in FCA’s European production plan.
-Pledging to completely phase out diesel engine passenger cars completely by 2021, FCA is expected to release a Jeep Renegade plug-in hybrid as soon as 2020 at their plant in Melfi, Italy, where other green-friendly vehicles are already in heavy production.
+Pledging to completely phase out diesel engine passenger cars completely by 2021, FCA is expected to release a Jeep Renegade plug-in hybrid at their plant in Melfi, Italy, where other green-friendly vehicles are already in heavy production.
 With a 200-million Euro investment toward redesigning the engine, retraining workers and modernizing the plant itself, FCA is fully committed to the demands of customers for more environmentally friendly options.
-By 2022, insiders say that the carmaker will offer 12 electric propulsion systems, including battery electric vehicles (BEV), plug-in hybrids (PHEV) and full hybrids.
+By 2023, insiders say that the carmaker will offer 12 electric propulsion systems, including battery electric vehicles (BEV), plug-in hybrids (PHEV) and full hybrids.
 That means that thirty different models will be equipped with one or more of the new greener systems.

 Still hesitant?
 Well, if saving the environment isn’t your topmost concern, perhaps the promise of saving money will nudge you toward a hybrid?
 While purchase prices on hybrids are comparable to standard models, the bigger savings flow through after you purchase your EV.
 Fluctuating gas costs?
 Long week-end gouge-o-rama prices at the pumps?
 No longer your problem.
 Charge up at public charging stations (some of which are free) or, even more conveniently, at your own home.
 (Off peak hours would yield the highest savings for at-home charges, obviously.)
 If the average Canuck driver clocks about 20,000 km per year on the road, that’s a savings of $1000-2,000 per year just on fuel alone.
 EVs also have fewer moving parts and don’t require oil changes, so that’s even more money saved.
 From the manufacturing standpoint, most EVs do use lithium-based batteries, and they do require more energy to manufacture.
 But when you drive an EV, you’re producing fewer polluting emissions over the lifetime of the car, which significantly reduces your carbon footprint.